TanStack/query/README.md

 - Supports retries and even exponential/custom back-off delays
 - Provides a declarative API for invalidating and managing cached responses.

+## Hat Tipping

+A big thanks to [Draqula](https://github.com/vadimdemedes/draqula) for inspiring a lot of React Query's API and documentation.
+You rock!

 ## Demos

 - [A contrived CodeSandbox example](https://codesandbox.io/s/github/tannerlinsley/react-query/tree/master/example)